 It did not flatter Wigan, who were too ruthless, too sharp, for this makeshift Blues XI.
 In response, Ellis failed to match a promising run with an accurate cross, and Mellish tried to put some impetus into United’s forward movement, but not enough was finding the tricky feet of Dominic Sadi, or fed the work of Dudik up front.

-Carlisle did put together some better play in the Wigan half later in the first 45, Neal finding Dudik and the Ukrainian controlling well before his shot was blocked.
+Carlisle did put together s brief passage of better play in the Wigan half later in the first 45, Neal finding Dudik and the Ukrainian controlling well before his shot was blocked.
 Yet a sweeping Wigan attack immediately reminded us of their extra quality as Breeze, again, saved from Stones.

 Yet from there, the brighter happenings emerged.
 Guy made his appearance, followed by Charters and Aran Fitzpatrick, while another familiar name, that of Asamoah (Wigan's Maleace, son of Derek) was also back on the Brunton turf.